0nix/ggj21/twine/ending7.md

 Well, as pristine as a prison yard can be.

-"Fire!"
+"FIREEEE!"
 The infantryman bellows for the last time.
 The firing squad men pull their triggers.
 And, the pile of human thing tied to the pole moves like a sickly, blobby gelatin.

 It's over.

-Albert Hassel is dead.
+Albert Hassel must be dead.

 The volleys resonate in your ears, and you can still hear the Army Infantryman's voice.
 "Doctor!
 Please, confirm the procedure!"